304 North Cardinal St.

 Reference: Apple Varieties: Honeycrisp, Minnesota Agricultural Experiment Station, University of Minnesota.

-You can grow your own Honeycrisp Apples by finding a healthy, certified and licensed tree at a local nursery.
+You can grow your own Honeycrisp Apples by finding a healthy, certified, and licensed tree at a local nursery.
+If this variety isn’t available locally, order a Honeycrisp Apple tree from a specialty nursery.
 These trees are cold-hardy down to Zone 4, meaning they can survive temperatures down to -30°F (-34°C).

 To produce fruit a single tree will need a pollinator partner – an apple tree of a different variety that flowers at the same time.
 Common pollination varieties include McIntosh, Gala, and Golden Delicious (crabapples and wild seedling trees growing in the lane also count!).